| Title: | Join Tables Together on Inexact Matching |

 If given, will add a column with this name containing the distance between the two |

-argument is called once on a vector with all pairs
+The match_fun argument is called once on a vector with all pairs of

 x |